-One look at Dubrovnik’s enchanting Old Town and it is easy to see why this Croatian city is so popular.
-With mighty walls and shimmering blue water surrounding, the city is sure to win over any tourist who visits while completing their Croatia itinerary.
+One look at Dubrovnik’s enchanting Old Town and it’s easy to see why this Croatian city is so popular.
+With mighty walls and shimmering blue water surrounding it, the city is sure to win over any tourist who visits while completing their Croatia itinerary.

 So where to start on a trip to Dubrovnik?
 Let’s get right into how you can go about making the most of your time there.
-To do that you’ll want a detailed Dubrovnik itinerary, like this one, which will show you all the best places to visit in Dubrovnik and how you can fit them into just a few days.
-Read on for our guide to what to do in Dubrovnik in 3 days to ensure you have a truly memorable experience there.
+To do that, you’ll want a detailed Dubrovnik itinerary, like this one, which will show you all the best places to visit in Dubrovnik and how you can fit them into just a few days.
+Read on for our guide to what to do in Dubrovnik in 3 days to ensure you have a truly memorable experience.

 Best Time to Visit Dubrovnik

 To get the most from any trip, it’s important to take into account when you plan on visiting.
 That’s especially true with an extremely popular tourist destination like Dubrovnik.
-This means that finding the best time to visit Dubrovnik not only depends on the weather but also how busy with tourists the city is going to be.
+This means that finding the best time to visit Dubrovnik not only depends on the weather but also on how busy the city is going to be with tourists.

-To avoid these problems associated with overtourism, consider traveling to Dubrovnik either side of summer in months like May, September, or October instead.
-During these months the weather is still good for sightseeing, going to the beach, and island hopping, but you won’t be hit with the high season rates.
+To avoid these problems, consider timing your visit in May, September, or October instead.
+During these months, the weather is still good for sightseeing, going to the beach, and island hopping, but you won’t be hit with the high season rates.

 How to Get Around Dubrovnik

 You shouldn’t find it difficult to get around while visiting Dubrovnik.
-When sightseeing in and around the Old Town you won’t have much choice other than to walk everywhere as the Old Town is a car-free zone.
-That being said, the Old Town isn’t huge so you won’t be covering huge distances.
-Keep in mind though, there are a lot of stairs.
+When sightseeing in and around the Old Town, you don’t have much choice other than to walk everywhere as the Old Town is a car-free zone.
+The Old Town isn’t huge, however, so you won’t be covering huge distances.
+Keep in mind, though, that there are a lot of stairs.

-But when you are heading to places outside the Old Town, you may find using public transport a helpful and worthwhile alternative.
+When heading to places outside the Old Town, you may find public transport a helpful and worthwhile alternative.
 Buses are the only public transport in Dubrovnik, but they’ll get you where you need to go.
 Tickets, valid for an hour, start at 12HRK when bought from a newspaper kiosk or Libertas stall and 15HRK when bought from the driver.

 Chances are you’ll arrive in Dubrovnik either by plane or ferry.
 To get from the ferry terminal at Port Gruz, take the 1A, 1B, or 3 buses and get off at the Pile Gate, the last stop.
-To get from the airport to the city, it’s best to take a dedicated airport bus which costs 50HRK one-way or 80HRK return and takes about 30 minutes to reach the Old Town.
+To get from the airport to the city, it’s best to take a dedicated airport bus.
+The bus costs 50HRK one way or 80HRK return and takes about 30 minutes to reach the Old Town.

 Where to Stay in Dubrovnik

-Given its popularity, there’s no shortage of accommodation to choose from in Dubrovnik.
-The challenge is finding somewhere that suits your budget, your travel style, and still has rooms available.
-It’s for this reason that we highly recommend booking your accommodation in Dubrovnik well in advance.
+Dubrovnik’s popularity means there’s no shortage of accommodation to choose from.
+The challenge is finding somewhere that suits your budget and travel style and that still has rooms available.
+It’s for these reasons that we highly recommend booking your accommodation well in advance.